ckb-next/ckb-next/README.md

 - (Daemon) Ability to generate mouse press/release events
 - System service files so that ckb-daemon can be run at system start.
 - **v0.2 release:**
-- Support for more modes, instead of being limited to the number of hardware modes.
 - Key rebinding in ckb
 - More functions for the Win Lock key
 - **v0.3 release:**